TheLukaBoss/typingEffect.js/README.md

  - User Created <b>typingEffectStopped(element)</b>: this function must be created by the user of this script.
 When an animation is stopped successfully, this function will be attempted to be called.
 If this function does exist, and the call is successfull, 'element' becomes the overall element that was stopped.
 To get the 'id' of the element (this is strongly recommended), use <code>element["id"]</code>.
 It is safe to change the innerHTML property inside this function: <code>document.getElementById(element["id"]).innerHTML="New Text"</code>.
 If you need to deal with more than one stoppage, use an if statement to compare the 'element'.<br>For example, to change the content being written: <code>stopAnimation(elementId); function typingEffectStopped(element){document.getElementById(element["id"]).innerHTML="New Text"; document.getElementById(element["id"]).setAttribute("addTypingEffect",""); typeWrite();}</code>

 ## Thanks for using this library!
+Please leave a star if you found it useful or if you liked it!